 About account budgets

-For example, an agency may want to allocate a fixed amount each month to a client's account.
-In addition to a campaign's daily budget, they can use an account budget to make sure monthly costs won't exceed that amount for the entire account.
+You're an agency and you want to allocate a fixed amount each month to your client's account.
+In addition to a campaign daily budget, you can use an account budget to make sure monthly costs won't exceed that amount for the entire account.

 View budget history

 As we roll out the new AdWords experience, you may notice some changes to the Account budgets page.
 In the old AdWords, your budget change history was displayed on the budgets detail page.
 In the new AdWords this information will be found with other change history information, on the Account page.